 - An article highlighting the narrative and objective of my research project was published here: https://rodaleinstitute.org/science/articles/assessing-drought-resistance-in-soils-managed-with-regenerative-organic-practices/

-- The complexity of our agricultural system as a whole makes solving the problem of farmland sustainability and food security a multi-faceted problem that requires cross-disciplinary solutions.
+- The complexity of our agricultural system as a whole makes solving the problem of farmland sustainability and climate resilience a multi-faceted problem that requires cross-disciplinary solutions.
 Those solutions will need to interconnect social, economic, ecological, environmental and global solutions.
-One example that resonated with me during conversations with farmers was how crop insurance for organic farmers seemed to be non-existent due to lack of government subsidies.